ni/nimi-python/docs/nise/errors.rst

     .. exception:: DriverTooOldError

-        An error due to using this module with an older version of the driver runtime.
+        An error due to using this module with an older version of the NI Switch Executive driver runtime.

 DriverTooNewError
 -----------------